TAMU-CPT/lims-frontend/README.md

 ```

 That's it!
 By default, your server will be running on port 10000 and pointing at
 port 8000 for the backend.
+The instructions for the backend are more complex,
+you'll need to read those in the associated README file.